 First Bank of Baldwin

 At First Bank of Baldwin, protecting the health and finances of our customers, employees and the communities we serve during the COVID-19 pandemic is our number one priority.
-To support efforts in reducing the spread of this virus as of Monday, March 23 First Bank of Baldwin will be temporarily limiting our lobby access to appointment only until further notice.
+To support efforts in reducing the spread of this virus First Bank of Baldwin will offer lobby access BY APPOINTMENT ONLY with FACE MASKS REQUIRED for face to face appointments until further notice.

 Access Banking Services: